 Following a very close play at the net, the Linesperson is now conducting a face-off at the end zone face-off spot.
-After dropping the puck the horn sounds, and Video Operations wants more time to review a situation.
+After dropping the puck the horn sounds, and the Video Review Consultant wants more time to review a situation.
 What should happen?